RE/MAX We Sell Paradise > Blog of Local Area > Vital Buyer & Seller Info > Preparing Your Home For a Showing

 Let’s look at a few important details which we share based on our own experience:

-DO close all toilet lids in the house.
+Close all toilet lids in the house.
+It makes for a sleeker & cleaner look.

-DO ensure all waste bins are empty and lined with fresh trash bags.
+Ensure all waste bins are empty and lined with fresh trash bags.
+Again, details matter!

 This is NOT how your yard should look like before a showing!